ggguser/pythonic-solutions/README.md

 Readable and clear.

-Shortest is not always that.
+Shortest solytion is not always the best one.